Ptosis Surgery (for droopy eyelids)

 What to expect after an eyelid ptosis repair surgery

-No matter what surgical technique is used to correct ptosis, you will be asked to limit your activities for a week to allow the eyelid muscles and soft tissues to heal.
-You’ll be advised to avoid rubbing or doing anything that could irritate your eyes.
+Following your surgery, you will be asked to limit your activities for a week to allow the eyelid muscles and soft tissues to heal.
+You’ll be advised to avoid rubbing or doing anything irritating your eyes.
 Bruising and swelling can last from three to four weeks.

-You will have periodic follow-ups during your recovery period so that your surgeon can check changes in your eyelid position as your post-op swelling subsides.
-Because there is no way to anticipate the healing response of each unique eye, it is difficult to predict whether the eyelids will heal at elevations that are identically parallel.
+You will have periodic follow-ups during your recovery so our surgeons can check changes in your eyelid position as your post-op swelling subsides.

-If once you are fully healed, the lid position is not ideal, your surgeon can perform small adjustments or even additional surgery to reduce sagging and elevate the eyelid to the desired level.
-That said, nearly all of Dr. Israel’s patients are extremely satisfied with their outcomes.
+If the lid position is not ideal once you are fully healed, our surgeon can perform minor adjustments to reduce sagging and elevate the eyelid to the desired level.

 What are the risks of ptosis correction surgery?

-The primary risk associated with a ptosis surgery is that the level of your open upper eyelids does not appear symmetrical, in other words, they’re at different heights even though they are more elevated than before surgery.
+The primary risk associated with a ptosis rejuvenation surgery is that the level of your open upper lids does not appear symmetrical; in other words, they’re at different heights even though they are more elevated than before surgery.

 Cosmetic eye procedure articles from our blog